 The meteoric rise of the Johnson & Wales University women's volleyball program has been artfully crafted by head coach Nancy Somera.
 Somera took over a Johnson & Wales program in 2014 that was coming off three-straight losing seasons.
-In her first season, she had the Wildcats back in the Great Northeast Athletic Conference Tournament finals and the following year JWU hoisted the first of three GNAC championship trophies, to go along with its NCAA New England Region Championship and 2018 Regional championship final appearance.
+In her first season, she had the Wildcats back in the Great Northeast Athletic Conference Tournament finals and the following year JWU hoisted the first of four GNAC championship trophies, to go along with its 2017 NCAA New England Region Championship and 2018 Regional championship final appearance.

-In addition to her coaching duties, Somera serves as the department's senior women's administrator.
+In addition to her coaching duties, Somera serves as the department's assistant athletic director and senior woman administrator.
 She is also head of the marketing and communications team and has oversight of women's ice hockey, field hockey and men's volleyball.

-During Somera's time as court boss, the Wildcats have a 108-26 record, including a 41-5 GNAC mark.
-Over the last two seasons, Johnson & Wales has been one of the most dominant teams in the country.
-The Wildcats have a 68-2 record during that time and have only lost 16 sets.
-For nearly two months in 2017, the Wildcats did not drop a set as they won 64-consecutive sets, coming two sets short of tying its own NCAA record set in 2016.
-The Wildcats have led the nation in hitting percentage for the past two seasons and were fourth in opponent hitting percentage this past year.
+During Somera's time as court boss, the Wildcats have a 141-28 record, including a 53-5 GNAC mark.
+Over the last three seasons, Johnson & Wales has been one of the most dominant teams in the country.
+The Wildcats have a 101-4 record during that time and have only lost 25 sets.
+The top hitting team in the country the last three seasons, JWU also led the NCAA in assists per set in 2018 while ranking second in kills per set.

-Named AVCA National Coach of the Year (2017) and twice named AVCA New England Region Coach of the Year (2016, 2017), Somera's players have had unprecedented success.
-Kate Walker, Maria Coniglio, Brylee Frank and Katie Leidhold were named AVCA All-Americans.
-Walker is the school's first, First-Team All-American as well as the 2017 AVCA New England Region Player of the Year and Coniglio followed this year with a spot on the First Team.
+Named AVCA National Coach of the Year (2017) and three times named AVCA New England Region Coach of the Year (2016, 2017, 2018), Somera's players have had unprecedented success.
+Kate Walker, Maria Coniglio, Brylee Frank, Katie Leidhold and Elyssa Nicolas were named AVCA All-Americans.
+Walker was the school's first, First-Team All-American as well as the 2017 AVCA New England Region Player of the Year and Coniglio followed this year with a spot on the First Team.

-The last two seasons, Johnson & Wales has been unbeatable at home and in the conference.
-The victory over MIT was JWU's 41st-straight home win, the ninth-longest streak in NCAA history.
-Johnson & Wales has won its last 26 conference games, dating back to October 22, 2015.
+Over the last three seasons, Johnson & Wales has been nearly unbeatable at home.
+JWU had a 60-match home court winning streak, the third-longest in NCAA Division II history.
+Johnson & Wales has won its last 38 conference games, dating back to October 22, 2015.

 Somera has more than 25 years of volleyball coaching experience, including 17 years at the Division I college level.
 She served as head coach at the University of South Carolina for two seasons in 2005 and 2006, before leaving the coaching profession to work in the private business sector for several years.
 While at USC, Somera coached the program’s first-ever All-American and SEC All-Freshman team selection.
 After leaving the Gamecock program, she became head coach at Heathwood Episcopal High School and was Director of Midlands Volleyball, a youth club program in Columbia, SC.